 Berberine is a fascinating compound.
 It is one of the key constituents of the Oregon grape holly plant (Mahonia aquifolium).
-Berberine was traditionally used to treat digestive disorders such as indigestion and ulcers.
+Traditionally, this natural compound was used to treat digestive disorders such as indigestion and ulcers.
 Berberine also has impressive antibacterial activity.
-More recently, though, there is some in vitro research suggesting that berberine might have anticancer action.
-Could berberine become beneficial against prostate cancer?
+More recently, though, some in vitro research suggests that it might have anticancer action.

 Q. A friend of mine was diagnosed with aggressive prostate cancer several years ago.
 After surgery and radiation, his PSA started going up again.